 Memory does not work like a film clip.
 It is not caste on celluloid that can be replayed as a memory.
 Memory is re-invented by reconstruction of facts to fit a story that makes sense to the person who remembers.

-The 17-people murdered in a Florida high school this year raises the issue of gun control in America one more time.
+The 17-people murdered in a Florida high school in 2018 raises the issue of gun control in America one more time.
 Americans see this incident from three views.
 One, from the perspective of people who heard it on the news; two from the perspective of people who responded to the event; and three from the perspective of victims.
 Based on Novella’s assessment of critical thinking, all three views distort reality.

 Novella tells a story of a woman accompanying the John F. Kennedy trip to Dallas, Texas.
 Soon after Kennedy’s death, she explains that she did not see anything that happened.
 As the years pass, she recalls seeing smoke from a grassy knoll near the shooting.
 Novella explains that each time she tells the story more details are revealed.
 No evidence is ever found to suggest a shot is fired from anywhere but the Dallas, Texas book-depository.
 What she is doing is creating facts to improve the coherence of a memory.